Joseph Gottschalk: Arrest

 On June 17, 2003, Gottschalk was arrested for indecent exposure.
 According to the police report, Gottschalk had forsaken his usual cycling attire for a "tan bag" which left his anus exposed when he stood up on his bicycle.
 He was released the following day on 100 dollars bond vowing to fight his Class B misdemeanor offense.
 It was a question of legality destined to remain unresolved.

 Death

-On June 21, 2003 a group of hikers in Big Bend National Park discovered Gottschalk's naked mortal remains at the bottom of a 100-foot drop along the South Rim Loop trail.
-The San Antonio Express-News editorial page mourned the loss stating: "Thong Man will be remembered as one of the many colorful, off-beat characters of Alamo City lore."
+On June 21, 2003, a group of hikers in Big Bend National Park discovered Gottschalk's naked remains at the bottom of a 100-foot drop along the South Rim Loop trail.
+The San Antonio Express-News editorial page mourned the loss, stating: "Thong Man will be remembered as one of the many colorful, off-beat characters of Alamo City lore."
 Brewster County Justice of the Peace Shirley Williams declared his death a suicide after a month-long investigation.